June 14, 2019 5 min read

-My interest in hand dyed yarn stems from not being able to find the right yarn for the project in the right colour, tone or shade.
+Our interest in hand dyed yarn and knitting with hand dyed yarn in particular stems from not being able to find the right yarn for the project in the right colour, tone or shade.
 Once you have that colour in your head or ‘ideas’ journal it is hard to let it go.
-My journey began using acid dyes – not as bad as it sounds these dyes need an acidic ingredient to bind to the yarn or fabric e.g. vinegar.
-Out of curiosity I tried the natural dyes, once I had I was hooked.
+My journey began using acid dyes – not as bad as it sounds, these dyes need an acidic ingredient to bind to the yarn or fabric e.g. vinegar.
+Out of curiosity we tried the natural dyes, once we had we were hooked.
 Whilst the synthetic dyes are easier and definitely less time consuming to use the colours achieved using natural dye make it so worthwhile.
 There is a beauty and depth of colour to natural dyes that become even more beautiful with age.
 We use only natural dyes in our process Indigo, Madder, Weld, etc and our fixing agent is Alum, a nontoxic water-soluble metallic salt that has many different uses in day-to-day life.

-The difficulty in obtaining consistency between dye baths can be an issue but I think this is a part of the charm in using natural dye - never quite knowing what the results will be and usually being pleasantly surprised!
+The difficulty in obtaining consistency between dye baths can be an issue but we believe this is a part of the charm in using natural dye - never quite knowing what the results will be and usually being pleasantly surprised!

-Although acid dyes is the most popular method to dye wool or fabric, hand dyed yarn, dyed with natural plant based dyes remains a hand crafted product, sometimes unique but always never mass produced.
+We dye in small numbers to ensure quality of dye uptake and to try and ensure a consistent colour between skeins.
+Although acid dyes is the most popular method to dye wool or fabric, hand dyed yarn, dyed with natural plant-based dyes remains a hand crafted product, sometimes unique but always never mass produced.